wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

     Compare: 1954 No 76 s 377; 1956 No 64 s 392

-    Section 698: inserted, on 1 April 1980, by [section 2][1997] of the Local Government Amendment Act 1979 (1979 No 59).
+    Section 698: inserted, on 1 April 1980, by [section 2][1998] of the Local Government Amendment Act 1979 (1979 No 59).

+    Section 698(1): amended, on 1 July 2013, by [section 413][1983] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 698(3): amended, on 1 April 1980, pursuant to [section 18(2)][1911] of the District Courts Amendment Act 1979 (1979 No 125).

-##### 699 Offences punishable on summary conviction

-*   (1) Subject to this Act, every offence against this Act or against any regulations or bylaws under this Act shall be punishable on summary conviction.
+##### 699 Time for filing charging document

-    (2) Notwithstanding anything in [section 14][2065] of the Summary Proceedings Act 1957, any information in respect of an offence against this Act or any regulations or bylaws under this Act may be laid at any time within 12 months from the time when the matter of the information arose.
+*   Despite anything to the contrary in [section 25][2066] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act or any regulations or bylaws made under it ends on the date that is 12 months after the date on which the offence was committed.

-    Compare: 1954 No 76 s 382; 1956 No 64 s 397

-    Section 699: inserted, on 1 April 1980, by [section 2][1997] of the Local Government Amendment Act 1979 (1979 No 59).
+    Section 699: replaced, on 1 July 2013, by [section 413][1983] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 699A Infringement offences relating to navigation bylaws